 When you react to salicylates, you have no such freedom.
 If you consume salicylates, you react and some people have the symptoms associated with salicylate sensitivity could affect you for a few days after coming in contact with them.

 Salicylates intolerance symptoms can include anything from itchy skin, rash around the mouth, asthma, respiratory symptoms, behavioural symptoms in children, headaches, IBS, tinnitus and so many more.

 If you are reading this article, then you probably already know or suspect you have a salicylate intolerance.
-You might be aware of what foods contain salicylates, but they are in so many things, so if you would like a comprehensive list of foods containing salicylates, then please get in touch through the contact box.
+You might be aware of what foods contain salicylates, but they are in so many things, so if you would like a comprehensive list of foods containing salicylates, you can now view and download it here.

-I give out a list of foods containing salicylates to my clients, so they no what to avoid eating for 24 hours after the treatment.
+This list of foods containing salicylates is the same list that I give to my clients, so they know what to avoid eating for 24 hours after the treatment.
 The great thing about the treatment I offer, is that 80% of the time after only one treatment, you can introduce salicylates back into your diet and experience less or no symptoms.
 I personally think that’s pretty exciting.
 Let me know if you’d like to learn more.